-Many locals agree that fall is the absolute best time to be in NYC, thanks to refreshingly crisp days, a bustling cultural calendar, and Mother Nature's vibrant autumnal display.
-Happily, even in the midst of Manhattan's concrete jungle, patches of nature abound, and fall leaf-peepers will be rewarded with kaleidoscopic displays of crimson red, golden yellow, and fiery orange leaves, if they get their timing – and scouting locations – just right.
-So before you rush out of the city in search of fall's finest hues, we've done the leaf-crunching legwork to round up this list of 5 fun ways to see fall foliage right here in NYC.
+Many locals agree that fall is the absolute best time to be in NYC, thanks to a bustling cultural calendar, crisp weather, and the vibrant colors in the city's many parks.
+Happily, even amid Manhattan's concrete jungle, patches of nature abound, and fall leaf-peepers will be rewarded with kaleidoscopic displays of crimson red, golden yellow, and fiery orange leaves.
+Of course, you have to get your timing and your scouting locations just right.
+New York City foliage typically peaks in late October.
+And once the season's colors have arrived, there are lots of ways to get out and enjoy them.

-Other fun options include New York Water Taxi's fall foliage sailings from the South Street Seaport to the Hudson Valley; the line also runs ferries to Sleep Hollow that are primed for foliage – and Halloween – season.
-Look, too, for Spirit Cruises' dining-and-sightseeing fall foliage lunch buffet sailings up the Hudson, leaving from Chelsea Piers on select October weekends.
+For a simpler option, New York Water Taxi's fall foliage sailings will bring you from the South Street Seaport to the Hudson Valley.
+The line also runs ferries to Sleepy Hollow that are primed for foliage and Halloween season.

-For a bird's-eye perspective of the fall spectacle, paired with a tipple or two, consider taking your leaf-peeping to new heights—literally.
+For a birds-eye perspective of the fall spectacle, paired with a tipple or two, consider taking your leaf-peeping to new heights—literally.
 In a city that's gaga for rooftop bars, you can pick out one with some stellar views over Central Park for a brilliant fall-inspired backdrop.
-A few top contenders that meet the leaf-peeping criteria: The Roof at the Viceroy New York; The Met Roof Garden Bar; or the Bar SixtyFive in Rockefeller Center.
+A few top contenders that meet the leaf-peeping criteria: The Roof at the Le Mériden; Cantor Rooftop Garden Bar at the Met; or the Bar SixtyFive in the Rainbow Room in Rockefeller Center.